Date of Award:

 Abstract

-There exist several different numerical models for predicting bubble coalescence and breakup using computational fluid dynamics (CFD).
-Various combinations of these models will be employed to model a bioreactor process in a stirred reactor tank.
-A mass transfer coefficient, Kla, has been calculated and compared to those found experimentally by Thermo-Fisher Scientific, to validate the accuracy of currently available mathematical models for population balance equations.
-These include various combinations of bubble breakup and coalescence models coupled with the calculation of mass transfer coefficients.
+There exist several different numerical methods for modeling bubble coalescence and breakup in computational fluid dynamics (CFD).
+Various combinations of these models have been employed to model a bioreactor process in a stirred reactor tank.
+A mass transfer coefficient, K1a, has been calculated and compared to those found experimentally by Thermo-Fisher Scientific.
+The purpose is to validate the accuracy of currently available mathematical models for population balance equations (including various combination of bubble breakup and coalescence models) coupled with the calculation of mass transfer coefficients.

 Checksum